javascripter/nanocss/README.md

 # NanoCSS

-A single file alternative to [StyleX](https://stylexjs.com/) with the same API with no bundler plugin required.
+A fast, 2Kb alternative to [StyleX](https://stylexjs.com/) with the same API with no bundler plugin required.

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz_small.svg)](https://stackblitz.com/edit/nextjs-nanocss-playground?embed=1&file=src%2Fapp%2Fpage.tsx)

 ## Features

-- 🔮 A drop-in replacement for StyleX in just 300 lines of code with [react-strict-dom](https://github.com/facebook/react-strict-dom) support
+- 🔮 A drop-in replacement for StyleX with [react-strict-dom](https://github.com/facebook/react-strict-dom) support
-- 🚀 Runtime-generated native inline styles with no build step required
+- 🚀 Native inline style generation with no build step required
 - 🎨 Intuitive and predictable style composition with "last style wins" approach
-- 🖥️ Server-side rendering (SSR) support out of the box
+- 🖥️ RSC and SSG support out of the box, compiled away to zero runtime overhead
 - 🔧 Compatible with latest build tools like Turbopack, SWC, Expo Web and [Expo DOM Components](https://docs.expo.dev/guides/dom-components/) (`use dom`)
 - 🏎️ Optimized for performance in RSC, SSR and CSR environments
-- 📦 Tiny runtime footprint
+- 📦 Tiny runtime footprint in just 2Kb

 ## Installation